usegalaxy-eu/operations/subdomains.md

             └── example.yml
 ~~~

-2. [Add your site](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/group_vars/sn06.yml).
+2. [Add your site](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/group_vars/sn06.yml) to the key `galaxy_themes_subdomains` .
 It should look something like:

     ```yaml
     - name: example